Thanks to Andy Sephton for the new header photo - me and my Robinson Redwing at the 2019 BMFA Indoor Scale Nats.

 lead to an entertaining detour into the wonderful world of small free-flight scale jets.

-Photo Gallery 13 added and "on the workbench" page updated
+Photo Gallery 13 and "on the workbench" page updated